Summary:

 Costs

-The initial input data should be used to begin calculating the cost of an injection mould.
+injection mould.
 In order to calculate the cost of a mould, the molder will first need to calculate the cycle time, or time from injection to ejection of the molded product.
 The cycle time is calculated based on the wall thickness and plugged into a unique equation.
 This will determine the cost of molding per unit.
 The cycle time will vary depending on the complexity of the mould and the materials used.

 Injection mould costs vary, but they generally range from around $12,000 to $100,000.
 The cost of steel is at an all-time high, but market indicators suggest it will fall dramatically by 2021.
 Aluminum is less expensive than steel and can be used for lower-volume parts.
 The cost of an injection mould is driven largely by the number of machining hours and materials used.
 The exact cost of an injection mould depends on the complexity of the design, the volume of parts and the material used.